nestordemeure/flaxOptimizersBenchmark/README.md

 ## Functionalities we *do not* have

-- data augmentation (as it is very problem specific and we are focussing on the optimizer rather than the individual problems)
+- data augmentation (as it is very problem specific and we are focussing on the optimizers rather than the individual problems)
 - learning rate and weight decay scheduler (might be added later)

 ## Flax optimizers